dy/typographic-hotkeys/README.md

 * Auto startup
 * Linux & Solaris compose keys

-## → Project is closing ←
+## ✕ Project is closing

 Reasons of escaping:

 * It's difficult to implement nice GUI with Autohotkey™.
 It only suggests simple basic components, which is not very suitable for application's cases.
 C/C++ will allow to implement any UI.
 * Any crossplatform idea is hacked at the root; C/C++ code will allow to think about migration.
 * Autohotkey swarms with bugs, which is difficult to catch and to understand.
-* Very unusual syntax of autohotkey scripts (something in a middle of Pascal, JavaScript and Basic‽) with a lot of oddities.
+* Very unusual syntax of autohotkey scripts (a mix of Pascal, JavaScript and VBasic‽) with a lot of oddities.
+* No JSON support.
 * Difficult debugging of DllCalls and memory-related tasks.
-* Native app will get more flexibility & speed.
+* Low flexibility & speed.

-I'm planning to replace typographic hotkeys with <a href="">**Web-developer's keyboard**</a> – a better native replacement on C++.
+I'm planning to replace typographic hotkeys with <a href="">**Web-developer's keyboard**</a> – a better native replacement written on C++.